Apply to become a LAND Centre

 What is the process to become a LAND Centre in England?

 1. You will need to be confident that you fulfil all the essential criteria, although exceptions will be considered in very rare circumstances.
-If you have any doubts, you can talk to another LAND Centre or the Network Coordinator.
+If you have any doubts, you can talk to another LAND Centre or contact the office.

-2. If you are certain that you meet all the criteria, please apply by completing the form at the bottom of this page, which goes to the Network Coordinator.
-(The application process will be online by the end of 2013.)
+2. If you are certain that you meet all the criteria, please apply by completing the form at the bottom of this page, which goes to the office.

-3. The Network Coordinator will make contact with a nearby LAND Tutor and arrange for them to contact you directly to carry out an Assessment Visit.
+3. The office will make contact with a nearby LAND Tutor and arrange for them to contact you directly to carry out an Assessment Visit.

 4. The LAND Tutor will visit your place to see how well you fulfil the criteria.
 Based on their assessment, they will pass on a recommendation to the LAND Advisory Group.

-5. After the LAND Advisory Group have considered your application, the Network Coordinator will contact you to tell you whether or not you have been awarded LAND Centre status.
+5. After the LAND Advisory Group have considered your application, the office will contact you to tell you whether or not you have been awarded LAND Centre status.